XRPL-Library/xrpl-cheat-sheet/README.md

 Name | Link | Description
  --- | --- | ---
- XRPL Merch | [Link](https://xrplmerch.com) | Your go to shop for XRPL based merchandise.
+ XRPL Merch | <a href="https://xrplmerch.com" target="_blank">Link</a> | Your go to shop for XRPL based merchandise.
 We are open to collaboration and customization of products.
 Save 10% at checkout when you #PayWithXUMM.

 ---